panxuc/bangdream-live2d/README.md

 ## Features

-This repository will try to update itself every Sunday.
+This repository will try to update itself every Sunday and Wednesday.

 All files are from [Bestdori](https://bestdori.com/), please consider [supporting them](https://bestdori.com/home/support).